RationAI/xopat/README.md

 **Internal parameters** &emsp;
-The visualisation can internally support more parameters, these are set when the application is running and then used to support various caching.
+The visualisation can internally support more parameters, these are set when the application is running and then used to support various sharing and caching.
 Worth noting are
-- `order` parameter for each visualisation goal, which can be an array of shader ID's - this order define the order of rendering, note that all data that is being rendered must be present (e.g. all data where in the data settings `visible=1` is set)
+- `order` parameter for each visualisation goal, which can be an array of shader ID's - this order define the order of rendering, note that all data that is being rendered must be present (e.g. all data where in the data settings `visible=1` is set and which has no problems such as incorrect parameter values)
 - `cache` object inside each shader definition, contains cached values from the shader usage, its properties are dependent on the shader type, so always check whether a desired property exists or not
     - it is in fact equal to default values overriding